Eight Iron Men: Plot

-Three American infantrymen—Carter, Ferguson and Small—are returning from patrol in a bombed-out town when they are pinned down by an enemy machine gun.
-Meanwhile, Coke, who was separated from the patrol, returns on his own to the squad's basement outpost where goof-off Private Collucci is sleeping, dreaming of beautiful women.
-A runner from company headquarters delivers a package for a squad member and tells the men that the regiment is being pulled off the line that night.
-Shortly after another patrol returns with Sgt.
+American infantrymen Carter, Ferguson and Small are returning from patrol in a bomb-ridden town when they are forced to take cover by an enemy machine gun.
+Coke, who was separated from the patrol, returns to the squad's basement outpost where Collucci is sleeping, dreaming of a beautiful woman.
+Walsh, a runner from company headquarters delivers a package and informs them that the regiment is to be move back from the line that night.
+Another patrol returns with Sgt.
 Mooney and privates Spiros and Muller.
+The package contains a fruitcake that the men divide into eight pieces.

-Muller opens the package and finds a fruitcake, which he divides eight ways, one piece for each man.
-Carter and Ferguson manage to get back, but the clumsy Small is trapped in a shell hole by the machine gun fire.
+Carter and Ferguson are able to reach the basement, but the clumsy Small trips and is trapped in a shell hole by the machine gun.
 Sgt.
-Mooney asks his platoon leader, Lt.
-Crane, to rescue him that night.
-Crane refuses until Mooney tells him that they are being pulled back from the line that night.
-He takes the request to Capt.
-Trelawny, their company commander.
-A sniper kills Crane as he is returning from the company command post.
-Mooney is told that Trelawny turned down the request.
-He goes to see the captain, who orders Mooney not to attempt a rescue, saying that while he does not want to lose more men on what seems to be a "wild-goose chase."
-The men debate the pros and cons of going after Small, while Collucci tries to persuade Muller to let him eat Small's piece of fruitcake.
+Mooney asks his platoon leader Lt.
+Crane to rescue him that night.
+Crane says he will ask Capt.
+Trelawny, the company commander, but a sniper kills him on the way.
+The men debate about trying to rescue Small, and Collucci tries to persuade Muller to allow him to eat Small's piece of fruitcake.
+Finally, Mooney gets tired of waiting and sees Trelawney.
+The captain orders Mooney not to attempt a rescue, as it might cost more lives.

-A runner alerts the squad that the company is pulling out in half an hour, but another burst of machine gun fire galvanizes Mooney.
-He disobeys direct orders and with Coke, Muller, and a mortar, goes for Small.
-The mortar fire fails to silence the gun, however.
-Trelawny hears the exploding shells and angrily heads to the squad's outpost, where he confronts Carter for not stopping Mooney.
-Collucci goes out while the two argue, but Carter persuades the captain to overlook the disobedience.
+A runner alerts the squad that the company is departing in half an hour, but another burst of machine-gun fire finally pushes Mooney over the edge.
+He takes Coke, Muller and a mortar and leaves to try to rescue Small.
+Trelawny hears the mortar fire and angrily confronts Carter for failing to stop Mooney.
+However, Carter persuades Trelawny to overlook it.

-Mooney returns, saying they could not get close, but if Small had still been alive, he would have made a break for it during the mortar fire.
-When Collucci is nearly shot by the sniper and returns fire, the squad realizes that he has gone alone to retrieve Small.
-Using a destroyed tank as cover to get close, he tosses grenades that destroy the machine gun nest.
-Collucci returns as the squad is getting ready to move out, carrying Small.
-It turns out that Small sprained his ankle, injected himself with morphine, and slept through the whole ordeal.
-As all eight men leave, Collucci eats the last piece of fruitcake.
+Mooney returns and reports that they were unable to reach Small and says that he is dead.
+When Collucci is nearly killed by a sniper and returns fire with his Thompson submachine gun, the squad realizes that he has gone after Small.
+Using a disabled tank as cover to get close, he tosses grenades that destroy the machine-gun nest.
+Collucci returns carrying Small, who had sprained his ankle, injected himself with morphine and slept through the whole ordeal.
+His comrades are annoyed.
+As the men leave, Collucci grabs the last piece of fruitcake and starts eating it.